'Marry me?' - A Champs Elysees proposal moments before France's July 14 parade | Politics

 'Marry me?' - A Champs Elysees proposal moments before France's July 14 parade

 "Everything is possible for our soldiers on the day of the #NationalDay.
 All our congratulations," the army tweeted.
-The proposal took place as members of the armed forces prepared for the traditional July 14 military parade along the boulevard linking the Arc de Triomphe with Place de la Concorde.
+France's celebration of national unity falls on the anniversary of the 1789 storming of the Bastille fortress in Paris, the turning point in the French Revolution.

 - Country: